Pipedream Integration Guide

 4

-5source_connection = client.source_connections.create_source_connection(
+5source_connection = client.source_connections.create(

 6 name="Team Notion",